Abdelkader-Amri/JuveMania/README.md

 # JuveMania
-A quizz Game about Juventus Football Club
+A quizz Game about General Knowledge.